 Stress Markers

 Studies measuring cortisol, heart rate, and blood pressure show consistent reductions after twenty to thirty minutes in green space.
 The effect is strongest when the experience is unhurried and free of phone use.
+People who walked in parks without their phones showed bigger drops than those who used the time to scroll.

 Attention Restoration

 Research on directed attention suggests that natural settings let the brain recover from the focused effort of work.
 People perform better on attention tasks after walks in nature compared to walks on busy streets.
+The improvements show up within a single session and accumulate over weeks.

 Mood and Anxiety

 Multiple trials have found measurable drops in self-reported anxiety and rumination after short outdoor sessions, with effects lasting hours into the day.
+People dealing with chronic stress often see the largest gains, suggesting nature exposure is most useful for the people who feel they have the least time for it.

 What Actually Works